ShaunCurtis/Blazr.ModalDialog/readme.md

 ### VanillaModalDialog

-`VanillaModalDialog` provides a basic modal dialog wrapper around the component.
+`VanillaModalDialog` provides a basic Css styled modal dialog component wrapper.
 It has:

 1. A clickable background.
 2. Configurable width.